 Despite our heroes’ massive victory, they return to the Command Center and discover Zordon in critical condition.
 Thankfully (and in a payoff moment to Dulcea’s earlier line to them), they form a circle around him and use their Great Power to restore him back to full health, in addition to repairing their base.
 We then shift to a glorious evening in Angel Grove as the drawn adaptation has Bulk and Skull fabricating their recent heroic exploit to a crowd of people.
 Nearby, our heroes thank Fred for his help and even tell him that he may become a Power Ranger someday.
 And so, both comics end with the skies being lit up with fireworks as one of them even spells out a message thanking the team for their valiant effort.

 We now shift our focus from dual adaptations of a singular movie to Marvel’s biggest contribution to the franchise.
-Published between August 1995 and February 1996, this seven-issue venture contains two stories per comics.
+Published between August 1995 and February 1996, this seven-issue venture contains two stories per comic.
 As for the overall creative team that managed to put these tales together, we have Fabian Nicieza (Issues 1, 2, 4, 5, & 6), Scott Lobdell (Issues 1 & 3), Frank Lovece (Issue 2), Barry Dutter (Issues 3, 5 & 6), Tom Daning (Issue 4), Grant Miehiem (Issue 7) and Darick Robertson (Issue 7) on writing duties.
 Over in the artist’s chair, that would be filled by Ron Lim (Issue 1, 2 & 4-6), Mark McKenna (Issue 1, 2 & 5), Jake Jacobsen (Issue 1), Harry Candelario (Issue 2), Spider-Man co-creator Steve Ditko (Issues 2 & 4), Jim Amash (Issue 2), Scott “Pond Scum” Elmer (Issues 2 & 6), Rurik Tyler (Issue 3), Mike Halbleib (Issue 3), Bart Schmitz (Issue 3), Phil Sheehy (Issues 3 & 7), Jim Sanders III (Issues 5 & 6), Chris Taylor (Issue 5), Sam Delarosa (Issue 6), Wayne Murray (Issue 6), Loretta Krol (Issue 6), Grant Mieheim (Issue 7), Darick Robertson (Issue 7) and Randy Emberlin (Issue 7).
 As for the Season 3-esque adventures that our main team would come across throughout this series, let’s get back to action and find out.

 We kick things off with a technological tale called “Reach Out And Crash Someone!” as we open at the Internet Festival over at Angel Grove High School’s Gymnasium.
 Billy explains to his teammates that the computer modem allows them to talk with people all across the world.
 Within the local online conference room, he’s currently talking to several teens from ten different countries, including a specific Australian boy.
 Either way, Cranston expresses how wonderful it is to continue learning about things outside of a regular school day.
 Meanwhile, Bulk and Skull are also present as they try to figure out how to have some fun.
 Just then, they overhear a conversation where Mr. Sillows gives Peter a defective computer disk that has a glitch on it and tells him to not use it.
 Peter then mentions that it could’ve caused their computers to produce “garbled messages” before he’s followed by Bulk & Skull as they decide to use the defective disk in order to make it seem like Billy is sending out a wrong message.
 Unbeknownst to Peter, the disk falls out of his jacket pocket just as he’s hanging his jacket up on a coat rack.
 Skull manages to acquire the glitch-filled disk before he discreetly places it into a disc drive as he and Bulk eagerly await their prank to prevail.
 As for Billy, the glitch-filled disk begins to take hold as he notices that his message about the movie “Crocodile Dundee” gets mistaken for a silly question about where they live.
 Unbeknownst to him, Lord Zedd is overseeing this as he dislikes our main group being “nice and friendly” to others before he comes up with a plan to make them miserable while also conquering the world.
 Because the human race is connected to each other through computers, he decides to create an otherworldly computer virus that he can spread throughout the globe.
 Just then, the sentient group of viruses known as “Crash-Bugs” begin to pop out of the various computer screens within the internet festival as our group realizes that this is being caused by their familiar foe.
 They then proceed to hide underneath the bleachers before they morph into their outfits and engage the technological terror.
 However, there’s too many Crash-Bugs for them to deal with before Billy manages to reach the gymnasium’s main power switch and shuts it off, disabling the computers while also defeating the sentient viruses.